capac/running_app/README.rst

 Notes
 =====

-* Import of CSV data needs columns containing Date, Duration, Distance, Pace, Speed and Location
+* Import of CSV data needs columns containing Date, Duration, Distance, Pace, Speed and Location,
-* Export feature will extract to a CSV file in a likewise column fashion
+* Export feature will extract to a CSV file in a likewise column fashion.

 Issues
 ======

-* Draw feature of bar chart plots can be slow for higher look-back periods over and including 9 months.
+* Draw feature of bar chart plots can be slow for higher look-back periods over and including 6 months.
-* Dark mode isn't fully supported.